jadesenberg/react-high-order-component/README.md

-# Updated React Redux template
+# Example of high order component

 Personal use only